-The Buckle Credit Card credit score requirement is 640 or better.
+The Buckle Credit Card credit score requirement is 640, at the minimum.
 That means people with fair credit or better have a shot at getting approved for the Buckle Credit Card.

 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Buckle Credit Card credit score requirement.
-You can check your credit score for free on WalletHub.
+You can check your credit score for free, right here on WalletHub.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.